chenhongting80-crypto/Finite-Difference-Simulation-of-One-Dimensional-Contaminant-Transport/README.md

 - Chromium co-contamination is excluded.
 - Biomass, electron-donor transport, geochemical competition, sorption, and complete daughter-product mass stoichiometry are simplified.
 - The explicit finite-difference method requires appropriate spatial and temporal steps for numerical stability.

-## Course context

-Developed for **CIVE 686 Site Remediation** at McGill University as a term project on bioremediation and permeable reactive barriers.